Scot Squad: Series One (2014)

 Series One was broadcast in 2014.
 It starred James Allenby-Kirk, Karen Bartke, Darren Connell, Jack Docherty, Chris Forbes, Grado, Sally Reid, Ashley Smith, M.L.
 Stone, Manjot Sumal, and Jordan Young, while Hullait acted as the narrator.
 Connell was nominated for 'Best Actor' at the 2015 BAFTA Scotland New Talent Awards for his portrayal of Bobby Muir.

 Series Two (2015)

 The second series began transmission in October 2015.

 Series Three (2016-2017)

 The third series comprised six more episodes and a Christmas special.
 The Christmas special preceded the series, airing in December 2016.
 The series commenced in January 2017.

 Series Four (2017)

 The fourth series comprises six episodes and was broadcast from 15 November to 20 December 2017.
 BBC Scotland Only.
 Several new characters were added in this series - detectives DC Megan Squire and DC Andrea McGill, IT investigator Archie Pepper and Sergeant Ray McCoy.

 Series Five (2019)

 Shooting for series five started in June 2018.
 Series five started airing on 4 April 2019.

 Series Six (2021)

 Series six started airing in January 2021.

 Series Seven (2022)

 Series seven started airing in January 2022.

 Series Eight (2023)

 Series eight started airing in January 2023.
-It will also be the show's final series.
+It was also the show's final series.